 On October 24, 2003, we announced our Board of Directors had rescinded our old common stock repurchase program and authorized a new common stock repurchase program, permitting us to purchase, from time to time, in the open market and privately negotiated transactions, up to an aggregate of \$100.0 million of our common stock.
 Over a period of time, our Board of Directors increased the authorization for stock repurchases under our new common stock repurchase program to \$300.0 million.
-As of March 31, 2005, we had purchased a total of 8,525,300 shares of our common stock for an aggregate of \$237.6 million under our new common stock repurchase program.
-No repurchases were made in the first quarter of 2005.
+As of June 30, 2005, we had purchased a total of 8,692,700 shares of our common stock for an aggregate of \$241.6 million under our common stock repurchase program, of which 167,400 shares for approximately \$4.0 million were repurchased during the second quarter of 2005.
+Please see "Unregistered Sales of Equity Securities and Use of Proceeds" later in this report.